Michael Byrne (actor)

-Michael Byrne (born 7 November 1943) is a British actor known for his roles in the National Theatre, Hollywood films, and television shows.
-During his career he has performed a wide variety of roles, that include several films in which he has played German military roles.
+Michael Byrne (7 November 1939 – 20 June 2026) was a British actor known for his roles in the National Theatre, Hollywood films, and television shows.
+During his career he performed a wide variety of roles that included several films in which he played German military roles.

-Early life
+Early life and education

-Byrne was born 7 November 1943 in London, England, to Helen Byrne of Kilkenny, Ireland, a single mother.
+Byrne was born in London, England on 7 November 1939, to Helen Byrne of Kilkenny, Ireland, a single mother.
+While Byrne’s agent has told The New York Times that the actor was born in 1939, there are other sources that state he was born in 1943.

+He was educated at a school in Burgess Hill.
+He then went on to receive training at the Royal Central School of Speech and Drama with financial support from the Freud Institute.